 Founded in April 1945 by Daniel Przybylski and two employees as the Badger Machine Company (formally incorporated in 1949), the company furnished farm and construction equipment and machinery first to local farmers and construction companies near headquarters in Winona, Minnesota, then as its designs improved, to national and international markets across the globe.
 Later known as Badger Equipment Co., Badger was one of the first manufacturers of hydraulic excavators and backhoes.
 Badger Machine Co. designed and built the first knuckle boom backhoes in the early 1950s, and the first telescopic boom excavators in the mid-1950s.
 In the 1960s, a complete family of crawler-mounted hydraulic knuckle boom "HopTo" excavators were designed and manufactured.

-On July 20, 1947, at a company picnic, the Badger Machine company displayed its 100th trenching machine.
+At a company picnic on July 20, 1947, the Badger Machine company displayed its 100th trenching machine.

-In October 1957, Badger Machine Company was sold to Warner & Swasey Company, a large industrial manufacturer in Cleveland, Ohio, that among numerous other industrial machines, also made the Gradall telescoping-boom digging machine.
+1957, October -- Badger Machine Company was sold to Warner & Swasey Company, a large industrial manufacturer in Cleveland, Ohio, that among numerous other industrial machines, also made the Gradall telescoping-boom digging machine.
 The Badger machine Company became the Badger Division of Warner & Swasey.

-In March 1965, the design for the original "ladder-type" trenching machine, originally patented by Daniel Przybylski in 1945, was sold to his son Ronald Przybylski, who organized the Ronco Engineering Company and, along with two employees, began building limited numbers of the trenchers.
+1965, March -- The design for the original "ladder-type" trenching machine, originally patented by Daniel Przybylski in 1945, was sold to his son Ronald Przybylski, who organized the Ronco Engineering Company and, along with two employees, began building limited numbers of the trenchers.

-In October 1976, the Badger Division of Warner & Swasey Company became the Construction Equipment Group of Warner & Swasey.
+1976, October 1976 -- The Badger Division of Warner & Swasey Company became the Construction Equipment Group of Warner & Swasey.
 The Warner & Swasey company also produced a line of hydraulic excavators and cranes, including the Gradall and Hyro-Scopic brand names.

-In October 1977, Warner & Swasey announced that the Badger Division would be sold, and in December 1979 the entire Warner & Swasey construction machine business was sold to Bendix Corporation of Southfield, Michigan, for a reported $245 million.
+1977, October 1977 -- Warner & Swasey announced that the Badger Division would be sold, and in December 1979 the entire Warner & Swasey construction machine business was sold to Bendix Corporation of Southfield, Michigan, for a reported $245 million.

-In April 1978, after several rounds of layoffs in April, July and August 1977 due to declining sales of hydraulic excavators and cranes, Warner & Swasey announced that they would close the Badger plant in Winona.
+1978, April -- After several rounds of layoffs in April, July and August 1977 due to declining sales of hydraulic excavators and cranes, Warner & Swasey announced that they would close the Badger plant in Winona.

-1978, July -- Badger sold to Burro -- On July 20, 1978, Warner & Swasey announced that its Badger Division, maker of hydraulic backhoes and rough terrain cranes, was to be sold to Burro Crane, Inc. Badger represented just 9 percent of Warner & Swasey's annual sales.
+1978, July -- Badger sold to Burro -- On July 20, 1978, Warner & Swasey announced that its Badger Division, maker of hydraulic backhoes and rough terrain cranes, was to be sold to Burro Crane, Inc. Badger represented just nine percent of Warner & Swasey's annual sales.

-On July 21, 1978, the new Burro-Badger Corporation was incorporated to take over production at the Badger factory in Winona, Minnesota.
+1978, July -- On July 21, 1978, the new Burro-Badger Corporation was incorporated to take over production at the Badger factory in Winona, Minnesota.
 The new company was owned by Avis Industrial Corporation, a privately held company owned by Leland Boren of Upland, Indiana.

-On September 5, 1978, the Burro-Badger Corporation changed its assumed name to Badger Construction Equipment Company.
+1978, September -- On September 5, 1978, the Burro-Badger Corporation changed its name to Badger Construction Equipment Company.
 Leland Boren was shown as president of Burro-Badger Corp.

-In October 1981, the name was changed to Badger Equipment Co.
+1981, October -- The name was changed to Badger Equipment Co.